-Jodie began her career as an award-winning research and travel grant recipient taking her to Mawangdui, an archaeological site located in China.
-Inspired by matriarchs, iconography, and goddesses she honed her photography skills by documenting and selling photos of UNESCO Heritage Sites
+Jodie began her career as an award-winning research and travel grant recipient taking her to Mawangdui, an archaeological site located in central China.
+Inspired by the feminine divine, matriarchs, and goddesses she honed her photography skills by documenting and selling photos of UNESCO Heritage Sites

 Jodie thrives while being hands-on, assisting world-renowned artists inside their studio.
 She is the true embodiment of the definition of a curator, "one who will take care of every detail."

-• Studio Assistant (media variable) • (AEFI) Long Term Strategic Planning • Curatorial • Archiving • Art Fairs • Exhibitions • Publishing Prints & Multiples • Sales Management • Commissions • Books + Merchandise • Arts Education • Public Speaking • Stragetic Programming •
+• Curatorial/Exhibitions • Curatorial/Collections • Studio Assistant (media variable) • (AEFI) Long Term Strategic Planning • Archiving • Art Fairs • Publishing Prints & Multiples • Sales Management • Commissions • Books + Merchandise • Arts Education • Public Speaking • Stragetic Programming •

-Curatorial.
+Curatorial Team.
 Fine Art Gallery Show.
+Friesen Fine Art.
 Sanctioned by Seeds of Compassion-a 5-day collaboration with the Dalai Lama.
 Featured 40 Northwest artists and their unique interpretations of the question "What Does Compassion Look Like?".

-Curatorial.
+Curatorial Team.
 Fine Art Gallery Show.
+Friesen Fine Art.
 Featured over 50 artists with variable art media.
-Select guest artists include Yoko Ono, Christo and Jeanne-Claude, David Hockney, Doug and Mike Starn, Patrick Dougherty, Mark Ryden, Traveling Exhibit.
-Publication.
+Select guest artists include Yoko Ono, Christo and Jeanne-Claude, David Hockney, Doug and Mike Starn, Patrick Dougherty, Mark Ryden.
+Traveling Exhibit.
+With Publication.